personallyvnguyen/threaded/README.md

 With this bot, the server members can easily see the context of the message you're replying to.

 ## How can I test it out?
-Click on the links below to join the server.
+Click on the links below to join the demo server or invite the bot.
 The bot is currently hosted on Heroku.

 ## Demo Server
 https://discord.gg/awa23Ph